OWASP Top 10 for Docker and Kubernetes Security

 • Enforce zero-trust networking principles

-5. Misconfigured RBAC & Excessive Privileges
+5. Misconfigured RBAC and Excessive Privileges

 Kubernetes RBAC defines who can do what.
 Improper role bindings allow attackers to escalate privileges.

-Typical mistakes:
+Typical mistakes.

 • Granting cluster-admin to apps or users